Virtual Ice Breakers

 The idea for this ice breaker comes from the About Continuing Education website, which provides resources for students, teachers and parents.

-Ask the following question, to one participant at a time: "If you were able to travel through time, either forwards or backwards... :
+Ask the following question, to one participant at a time: "If you were able to travel through time, either forward or backward... :

 - Where would you go?

-- If backwards, to which time period?
+- If backward, to which time period?
 Why?

 - If there was a person you could go back in time and meet, who would it be, and why?